 Legacy for peatlands…

-Nature Network Legacy will deliver high quality peatland restoration work, demonstrate best practice and engage with land managers to facilitate lasting benefits to peatlands.
+Nature Network Legacy delivered high quality peatland restoration work, demonstrated best practice and engaged with land managers to facilitate lasting benefits to peatlands.

 Legacy for people…

-Nature Network Legacy will develop skills in local people that may be useful in furthering education, work prospects or taking forward in other initiatives.
-Local people will have a better understanding and appreciation for local sites and species.
+Nature Network Legacy developed skills in local people that may be useful in furthering education, work prospects or taking forward in other initiatives.
+Local people have a better understanding and appreciation for local sites and species.
 Other benefits may include improved health and wellbeing.

 Legacy for communities…

-Nature Network Legacy will raise the profile of peatlands locally, increasing understanding of what makes a healthy peat bog and the benefits of restoring peatlands to the people and wildlife.
-Communities will have greater pride in their peatland heritage.
-Land managers will be encouraged to better manage/restore peatlands.
+Nature Network Legacy has raised the profile of peatlands locally, increasing understanding of what makes a healthy peat bog and the benefits of restoring peatlands to the people and wildlife.
+Communities have greater pride in their peatland heritage.
+Land managers have been encouraged to better manage/restore peatlands.